JoeThunyathep/SensorThings-Aggregator/README.md

 ## What is SensorThings-Aggregator?

-It is a tool for aggregating time-series sensor observation data from SensorThings API observation
+It is a tool for aggregating time-series sensor observation data on the server-side from SensorThings API observation

 ### Prerequisites